Family Advisory Council Newsletter: Winter 2026

 On behalf of the Board of Directors of Canuck Place and as a Canuck Place mom, I am sending a warm hello from Vancouver Island.

-A warm hello to Canuck Place Families, from my colleague Kathryn Wozny and I. Together, Kathryn and I are committed to working with our dedicated team members and you—the children and families we serve—to continue to learn and grow together while striving to offer excellent care, programs, and services.
+Together, Kathryn and I are committed to working with our dedicated team members and you—the children and families we serve—to continue learning and growing together while striving to offer excellent care, programs, and services.

 Read more